All Episodes

 But liberals think they're smarter than everybody else.

-Why, uh, and that's why they love military defeats.
+And that's why they love military defeats.

-Grab uh audio sum, I mean, look at the roster here.
+Let me look at the roster here.

-It's all audio soundbite number seven.
+It's audio soundbite number seven.

-This is last night in the situation room with Wolf Blitzer.
+This is last night in the Situation Room with Wolf Blitzer.

 Could the U.S. lose in Iraq?